Fred J. Page High School

 Fred J. Page High School (commonly referred to as Page High or PHS) is a public high school in Franklin, Tennessee, United States.
 The school serves the eastern section of Williamson County for students in grades 9–12.

 The school is accredited by the Southern Association of Colleges and Schools and bears the name of former Williamson County Schools Superintendent Frederick Jackson Page.

 Frederick Jackson Page

 Page High School was named after Frederick Jackson Page (1863–1944), the first Superintendent of Williamson County Schools.
 He served in that position for 42 years (1899–1941) retiring at the age of 77.
 Superintendent Page gained a reputation nationally as a revolutionary educator, scholar and author.
 He was instrumental in the county's expansion from 8 grades to 12 grades in the early 1900s, lengthened the school year from five months to nine months, and introduced the ideas of summer school for remediation purposes and increased rigor in elementary school.
 Page revolutionized the teacher certification process and introduced the idea of uniform textbooks to replace teacher-made materials, additionally consolidating hundreds of tiny schoolhouses into larger, centralized institutions.
 Page retired in 1941 and died on April 9, 1944.

 Administration

-Katie Hill is the principal of Page High.
-The school has three assistant principals: Kelly Sailors, Randy Hatley, and Ken Reed.
+Katherine Hill is the principal of Page High.
+The school has four assistant principals.